sachin121991/nclouds-studydoc/AWS/Create EC2 and Managing Root Volumes.md

 6. Configure Instance Details, provide the following information:

-  - For Network, choose the entry for the same VPC that you noted when you created your EFS file system in Step 1: Create Your Amazon EFS File System.
+  - For Network, choose the Correct *VPC name according to enviroment.

-  - For Subnet, choose a default subnet in any Availability Zone.
+  - For Subnet, choose a correct *Subnet in any Availability Zone.
+  > Here we need to be sure while making selection in subnet as there will be public and private subnet with different access granted to them by client. confirm from client once.

-  - For File systems, make sure that the EFS file system that you created in Step 1: Create Your Amazon EFS File System is selected.
-The path shown next to the file system ID is the mount point that the EC2 instance will use, which you can change.
-Choose Add to user data to mount the file system when the EC2 is launched.
+  - For File systems, make sure that you choose correct EFS file system with correct path shown next to the file system ID that is the mount point that the EC2 instance will use.

   - Under Advanced Details, confirm that the user data is present in User data.